Rishirajbal/Android_App_Teacher_Attendance/README.md

 # Flutter Android App

 This repository contains a Flutter-based Android application project.
-I created this project using  cursor IDE to upload and organize the files — I believe in being transparent about my process, as honesty builds genuine trust and demonstrates my commitment to straightforward problem-solving.
+I created this project using the **Cursor IDE** to upload and organize the files.
+I believe in being fully transparent: I do not know Dart yet — this project is part of my learning process, and I plan to build solid Dart skills as I develop more Flutter apps.

+I also want to make it clear that I do **not** rely entirely on AI for my coding.
+I write my own code too, and use AI tools only where they genuinely help streamline parts of the workflow.

 ## How to Set Up

-If you want to run this project or build on top of it, follow these steps:
+If you’d like to run this project or build on top of it, here’s how to get started:

 1. **Install Flutter**

-   Follow the official instructions to install Flutter: [https://flutter.dev/](https://flutter.dev/)
+   Follow the official instructions: [https://flutter.dev/](https://flutter.dev/)

-   Make sure to set up your environment variables and run:
+   Verify your setup:

    ```bash
    flutter doctor
    ```

-   to verify your installation.

-2. **Set Up Android Studio**
+2. **Install Android Studio**

-   Install Android Studio for a complete IDE setup: [https://developer.android.com/studio](https://developer.android.com/studio)
+   For a complete development environment: [https://developer.android.com/studio](https://developer.android.com/studio)

-   Make sure you have the Android SDK and an emulator or physical device configured.
+   Ensure you have the Android SDK and an emulator or physical device ready.

 3. **Create a New Flutter Project**

-   Open your terminal and run:
+   In your terminal:

    ```bash
    flutter create your_project_name